incubyte/genbi-data-engine/docs/user-guide.md

 1. From the main navigation, click "Visualizations"
 2. Browse through your saved visualizations
 3. Click "View" on any visualization to see it without re-running the query

+To refresh a saved visualization with current data:
+1. From the Visualizations screen, find the visualization you want to refresh
+2. Click the refresh icon on the visualization card, or
+3. Click "View" to open the visualization, then click the "Refresh Data" button, or
+4. Click the menu icon (three dots) and select "Refresh Data"
+5. The visualization will be updated with the latest data from the database

 To delete a saved query or visualization:
 1. From the respective screen (Saved Queries or Visualizations)